 Sizing of dried melons is optional.
 However, when sized, size is determined by the diameter of the widest part along the longitudinal axis depending on the form of the produce.

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the minimum requirements of the class indicated.

-[А. Quality tolerances]
+А. Quality tolerances